mooniversity/lnd-grpc/programme.md

 1. If you want to test the full workflow, you can try to delete the channel database and restore it:

-1. Stop LND (ctrl+c in its terminal window), and then delete the channel.db using
+1. Keeping this python REPL open, as we have not writted the backup to disk yet.
+Then stop LND (ctrl+c in its terminal window), and then delete the channel.db using

     ```bash
     rm ~/.lnd/data/graph/testnet/channel.db
     ```

-1. Now you can restart LND in the terminal using the same command used in 2. above.
-Switch back to the Jupyter Notebook and try to unlock the wallet using the same 'lnd' object -- it should still work even though LND node has been restarted:
+1. Now you can restart LND in the terminal using bash command `lnd`.
+Switch back to the python REPL and try to unlock the wallet using the same 'lnd' object -- it should still work even though LND node has been restarted:

     ```python
     lnd.unlock_wallet(wallet_password='password')
     ```
     (or whatever password you chose in 5.)

-1. If the wallet unlocks, you can check that your previously-opened channels are not lost from the database:
+1. If the wallet unlocks, you can check that your previously-opened channels have been lost from the database:

     ```python
     lnd.list_channels()
     ```

-    should return nothing.
+    ... should return nothing.

 1. Now lets try the restore: